dboatengg/hashnode-articles-backup/cljnq3bo8000709l12uuy4ty2.md

 * **Client:** An application that makes requests to an API to access information or perform actions.
 It can be a web browser, a mobile app, etc.

 * **Server:** A system that hosts and manages APIs.
-It responds to clients' requests by providing requested data or performing required actions.
+It responds to clients' requests by providing data or performing required actions.

 * **Resource:** Any data that can be accessed or manipulated through an API.
 Resources are identified by URIs (Uniform Resource Identifiers), which are unique addresses that can be used to access them.
 For example, the URI "`/products`" could be used to access all products in a REST API.